MrJacob252/Coverage-Optimization/README.md

-# Coverage-Optimization-with-a-Balanced-Fragmentation-of-Resource-Capacities
+# Coverage Optimization with a Balanced Fragmentation of Resource Capacities

-Practical solution and source code for my diploma thesis
+Solution for my diploma thesis